skald1311/Guess-My-Number/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The name of the project probably already describes everything there is about this project.
-To recap, this is a guess the secret number between 1-20 game.
-It includes highscore, play again button and everytime you guess wrong, the game will provide a hint: higher or lower.
-This is a simple and straightforward game as this is my first time using Javascript to manipulate DOM, CSS.
-In development, I used NodeJS's live-server to visualize the game as I write my code.
-In my view, teachers, professors can ultilize this game in their lectures to teach the fundamentals of **Binary Search algorithm**.
-There will be instructions to play the game yourself in your browser but I'll put a demo play here incase anything goes wrong.
+In short, the goal of the game is to guess the correct number.
+It includes a highscore, a play again button and every time you guess wrong, the game will provide a hint: higher or lower.
+This is a straightforward game as this is my first time using Javascript to manipulate DOM and CSS.
+In development, I used NodeJS's live server to visualize the game as I write my code.
+In my perspective, teachers, and professors can easily utilize this game in their lectures to teach the fundamentals of the **Binary Search algorithm**.
+There will be instructions to play the game yourself in your browser but I'll put a demo play here in case anything goes wrong.
 Here is the starting screen:
 ![image](https://user-images.githubusercontent.com/84189062/210020562-ce05f575-1c37-4d5f-8720-8c3e8634be2f.png)
 Let's test this: let the first guess be 10
 ![image](https://user-images.githubusercontent.com/84189062/210020675-d2cff478-380b-4b66-a37c-4a33f3f67bd8.png)
-As we can see, it says too low which means the guess is wrong and 1 point is deducted from our total score 20.
+As we can see, it says too low which means the guess is wrong and 1 point is deducted from our total score of 20.
 After guessing for a while, we eventually reached the correct answer:
 ![image](https://user-images.githubusercontent.com/84189062/210021032-236ea78d-f3b0-4297-8869-622aa2c8faa6.png)
-As we can see, the background changes to green indicating correct answer and the question mark in the middle of the screen changes into the correct answer.
+As we can see, the background changes to green indicating the correct answer, and the question mark in the middle of the screen changes into the correct answer.
 The score will then be compared to the highscore.
 If the point goes to 0, we will lose the game.
 We can always play the game again by clicking Again